thomasabishop/eolas/Electronics/Voltage_sources.md

 - heat
 - pressure

-> In each case, energy in one state is transformed into energy as current.
+> In each case, energy in one state is transferred into energy as current.
 No energy is lost or gained, it simply changes its form.

 ### Magentism (electrical generators)